axibase/atsd/configuration/entity_views.md

 #### Customized Entity Tag

-Tag value can be formatted to convenient representation.
+Tag value can be formatted for convenient representation.

   * Configuration